Collab-Hub-io/Collab-Hub-Max-Client/README.md

 `mode target[if push] header`

 For example, a valid published control message would look like this:
 `publish slider 5`
-...wile a valid pushed event would look like this:
+...while a valid pushed event would look like this:
 `push all bang`

 For **pushed** controls/events, the target should be a username, room name, or the word 'all' (sent to everyone).